ravidchi/hackillinois2017/README.md

 ## USAGE
   * Classroom enviroment to teach students how to online bank
   * Parents teaching their children how to online bank
-  * Individuals to learn on their own
+  * Individuals learning on their own

 ## BUILD/INSTALLATION INSTRUCTIONS
   * http://www.l2bank.me